Soli Deo gloria

 "I know who you are.
 You won the Hunger Games this year," Ripper says as she wipes down the grey table with a dirty rag.

 "Yeah.
-Sucks to be me right about now," Haymitch says as he grabs a chair that was near the table and pulls it up.
-He sits on it and clasps his hands and narrows his eyes at the bottles.
+Sucks to be me right about now," Haymitch says as he grabs a nearby chair and pulls it up.
+He sits down and clasps his hands and narrows his eyes at the bottles.

 "Anything strong, really strong," Haymitch replies, "price doesn't matter."
 His pockets are lined because of the Games.
 The only good thing that came out of it.